 Official transcripts are required from all colleges attended outside the United States and Canada for matriculating students.

 Following receipt of all required credentials, the Committee on Admission will review applications and make interview decisions.
 Applicants selected for interview will be notified by the committee.
-It may be possible to arrange an interview with a regional representative of the committee when the applicant lives at some distance from Baltimore.
-SKYPE interviews will be considered on a case-by-case basis and must be approved by the Assistant Dean for Admissions.
+Virtual interviews will be considered on a case-by-case basis and must be approved by the Assistant Dean for Admissions.
 Notification of acceptances are made between late fall and mid spring.

 The Johns Hopkins University School of Medicine has limited availability for students at other medical schools to participate in rotations.